We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-And while you might be familiar with the symptoms and effects of the common cold, there’s a chance you’re unaware of how this upper respiratory virus progresses, how to treat it, and even when to call the doctor.
+And while you might be familiar with the symptoms and effects of the common cold, there’s a chance you’re unaware of:

-While you can’t cure the common cold, there’s a lot to be said for prevention and self-care tips while your body works to rid itself of the virus.
+While you can’t cure the common cold, there’s a lot to be said for prevention and self-care tips as your body works to rid itself of the virus.

-If you’re concerned you might be at risk of catching it or you currently have a cold, we’ve got you covered.
-We’ve compiled an overview of everything from stages and symptoms to recovery tips, below.
+If you’re concerned you might be at risk of catching a cold or you currently have one, we’ve got you covered.
+Below, we’ve compiled an overview of everything from stages and symptoms to recovery tips.

 The most common symptoms to look out for during this stage are: